AlbertChen1991/nEM/README.md

 + Training: run __sh run_RE.sh__ for baseline models or __sh run_EM.sh__ for nEM models.
 + Test: modify the __--run_mode train__ in the corresponding shell file to __--run_mode test__ and run.

-Please refer to the __main.py__ file for detailed parameters configurations.
+Please refer to the __main.py__ file for detailed parameters' configurations.

 You are welcomed to contact us if you are interested in our work or you have any questions about it.
 The author's E-mail is [chenjf@act.buaa.edu.cn](chenjf@act.buaa.edu.cn)